 Avoid mango if you don’t have the time to watch your ducks as they snack, but if you’re deadest on feeding this food to them, watch for reactions.
 If they seem fine, you’re probably safe with future feedings.

 Remove the yellow fleshy part of the plant, but the fruit inside can safely be eaten, as can the seeds.
 Just limit the number of seeds you allow your ducks to eat as this can cause an impacted crop.

 The main thing to remember with these treats is that you don’t want to go overboard.
 Although these foods are healthy, your ducks should be getting everything they need from their feed.

-✅ Eggs- Scrambled or hardboiled, chopped with shells intact.
+✅ Eggs- Scrambled or hardboiled, chopped without the shells.
 Do NOT give them raw eggs, though.
 The shells are a good source of calcium, instead of buying oyster shells from the store.

 ✅ Rice- As a once in a while treat, try adding soft cooked rice with some other veggies or fruits.
 Do not give them uncooked rice, as it can expand in their crop when they drink water.

 ✅ Seeds– Some seeds, like millet or sunflower, can be given to ducks as a limited, rare special treat.
 You can also feed milo seeds or bird seeds.

 While seeds such as grit can be used, they do not digest well and can fill the crop with material that is not digested or passed.
 This can lead to serious digestive issues in ducks.